Top 6 Best Women's Beach Volleyball Players Of All Time

 - International Volleyball Hall of Fame Inductee

-At 5-feet 9-inches, May-Treanor had to rely on a smaller frame to contribute.
-She usually played as the defender while Walsh Jennings took on the block position up front.
+At five feet, nine inches, May-Treanor had to rely on a smaller frame to contribute to her teams.
+She usually played as the defender, while Walsh Jennings took on the block position up front.
 The chemistry between these two was unmatched, and together they are frequently referred to as the greatest duo to ever play beach volleyball.

 3. Jacqueline “Jackie” Silva

 - Won the first official Beach Volleyball World Championship